lubiah/kudadamold/src/routes/blog/_blog/redesign-with-sveltekit/index.md

 }
 ```

-So the code above is what makes my website a progressive web app, If you are using the Chrome browser on your mobile device, you can install it like any other ordinary app and you can even share the app
+So the code above is what makes my website a progressive web app, If you are using the Chrome browser on your mobile device, you can install it like any other ordinary app and you can even share the app.

 ## Adding a newsletter to the website